 Tara’s Organic Ice Cream offers a new ice cream experience to broaden your horizons with only the quality of the best organic ingredients.
 T.O.I.C. is hand crafted in small batches (2—4gallons at a time).
 Being a covered Bay Bites location, we know good and well the power of Tara's.
 Just go. // 4731 Telegraph Avenue, Oakland, tarasorganic.com

-The creamery truck that keeps on rolling, Garden Creamery has been a dream fully realized by founder, Erin Lang, and her delish summer treats have the locals agreeing.
+The creamery truck that keeps on rolling, Garden Creamery has been a dream fully realized by founder, Erin Lang, and her delish late summer treats have the locals agreeing.
 They also go to great lengths to make sure that every flavor is to their taste standard, from producing the ice cream from scratch, to pasteurizing the dairy and modifying each recipe according to flavor.
 This results in vibrant flavors and superior textures.
-Like the ice cream churro pictured above.
-Stop what you're doing and get into this YUM. // You can check out their weekly locations to find out where they'll be.
+Flavors such as ube, matcha, Hawaiian delicacies, and so much more.
+Stop what you're doing and get into this YUM. // 3566 20th St, Mission, gardencreamery.com.

 Ice Cream Bar